thecodereaper/architecture-governance-unit-tests/README.md

 - architects/developers can ensure that new components/features adhere to the software architecture, and
 - developers are encouraged to understand and contribute to architectural decisions.

-Read the full blog at theCodeReaper.com.
+Read the full blog at <a href="https://thecodereaper.com/2020/07/05/enforcing-software-architecture-governance-for-net-projects-using-unit-tests/">theCodeReaper.com</a>.